sentient-russ/crew/README.md

 ### **Utilities:**
 > - daily_reflections_scrape.py, Collects the days reflection and then itterates it through with AI LLM to generate outut summary of the reflection
-> - web_scrape.py.
-Scrapes information from MagnaDigi.com's about page and summarizes it with AI LLM
+> - web_scrape.py, Scrapes information from MagnaDigi.com's about page and summarizes it with AI LLM
+> - rag_langchain_ingest.py, loads and stores source documents into a chroma vector store for huggface langchain inference
+> - rag_llama_ingest.py, scaffolds directories, loads data, stores in persistent llama index store for inference